Storing Grains

-Storing grains that are the foundation of a wide variety of menus and recipes that you feed your family on a daily basis should be a staple in your long term food storage plan.
+Grains are the foundation of many menus and recipes that you feed your family on a daily basis and are considered to be a staple in a long term food storage plan.

 Whole wheat is usually the primary grain most associated with food storage supplies.

 But to prevent your family from getting bored eating wheat in every possible recipe, try storing grains of other varieties such as oats, brown and white rice, pearled barley, amaranth (an herb often used as a grain), flaxseed, corn, pop corn, buckwheat, millet, quinoa, rye, sorghum, spelt, and triticale.
-(There may be others I'm unaware of.)
+(There may be others not mentioned.)

 Grains are an excellent food storage product for several reasons:

-• They have high nutritional value and protein levels.
+• They have high nutritional value and protein levels (organic is more nutritious).

-• Most varieties can be stored for 25+ years if packaged properly and kept in a cool environment.
+• Most varieties can be stored for 25+ years if packaged in airtight, oxygen-free containers and kept in a cool environment.

-The best reason is to acustom your family to eating them.
+The best reason is to accustom your family to eating them.
 A sudden change in diet which includes mostly grains will upset their digestive systems.
-Accumulate recipes that include grains such as breads, cereals, and muffins.
-(Try my flax seed muffin recipe.
-If your kids love chocolate and cinnamon, they will LOVE these!)
+Gather recipes that include grains such as breads, cereals, and muffins.

-Uses, Types and Storage Length of some Common Grains
+Uses, Types and Shelf Life of Some Common Grains

 Rolled Oats: